Arav1T/travel-admin/README.md

 VITE_SUPABASE_URL=your_supabase_url
 VITE_SUPABASE_ANON_KEY=your_supabase_anon_key

+#This project was initially developed in JavaScript.
+During the migration to TypeScript, the original JavaScript code was commented out across various components.
+These commented sections have been retained temporarily for reference and comparison purposes.
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.